ClicketySplit/build-guides/chapters/11-Displays.md

 Once you have finished inserting the pins into the sockets, pull the pairing out, in order to prepare the through-holes for the pins.

 ### Soldering the Pins
-Place a piece of Kapton tape over top of the Pins area of the PCB.
-The top of the PCB itself because the pins are soldered from the bottom.
+Place a piece of Kapton tape over top of the Pins area of the PCB—the top of the PCB itself because the pins are soldered from the bottom.

 With a hobby knife, create pilot holes so that the pins will pass through without buckling the tape.
 The Kapton tape helps prevent solder from seeping through to the socket during installation.

 ![Displays: Pilot Holes](images/11-displays-pilot-holes.png)

-With the pilot holes prepared, place the pins/socket pair—pins first—into the PCB.
+With the pilot holes prepared, place the pins/socket pair—**gold pins first**—into the PCB.

-On the bottom of the PCB, clip off the pin extrusions, with a pair of flush cutters, to keep soldering clean.
+On the bottom of the PCB, clip off the **gold pin** extrusions, with a pair of flush cutters, to keep soldering clean.

 ![Displays: Clip Pin Extrusions](images/11-displays-clip-extrusions.png)

-On the top side of the PCB, place a piece of Kapton tape overtop of the socket and pins.
+On the top side of the PCB, place a piece of Kapton tape overtop of the socket.
 This will help keep the socket and pins in position and perpendicular to the PCB while soldering.

 ![Displays: Tape in place](images/11-displays-tape-in-place.png)